sujaldev/sujal.dev/content/posts/01-a-blog-post-about-this-blog-itself.md

 [Satvik Saha](https://sahasatvik.github.io/),
 [Tony Zorman](https://tony-zorman.com/).

+Most of the people I've shown my website to so far, besides a few, don't seem to like the design as much as I do.
+But I'm biased.
+In any case, I like it, so I'm going to keep it as it is for now.

 ## Reinventing the static site generator wheel for kicks

 Since I was already doing the design from scratch, I figured I might as well do the static site generator from scratch